nxp-imx/imx-smw/Documentations/user_manual/source/apis/psa/keymgr.rst

 .. kdoc-extension:: /public/psa/keymgr.h
    :typedefs: psa_custom_key_parameters_t

-The :numref:`table_custom_key_parameters` shows the custom production parameters for each type of key.
+The :ref:`table_custom_key_parameters` table shows the custom production parameters for each type of key.
 See the key type definitions for details of the valid parameter values.

 .. table:: Custom key parameters
    :name: table_custom_key_parameters